Virtual Machine Summary

 The section displays the current state of the host where the VM resides and the state of datastores that host VMs files.
-Information available in this section may help you estimate how the state of parent objects impacts the VM performance.
-Click the host or datastore link to drill-down to the list of alarms for the host or datastore.
+Information available in this section may help you estimate how the state of parent objects impacts VM performance.
+Click the host or datastore link to drill down to the list of alarms for the host or datastore.

-For details on working with alarms, see Veeam ONE Working with Alarms Guide.
+For more information on alarms, see Working with Triggered Alarms.